 Day 5: Kjeragbolten Hike

-Please leave me any comments you have regarding this hub below.
-I've tried to include as much detail as possible but if there's anything further that you'd like to know please go ahead and ask me in the comments section below and I'll do my best to answer and update the hub with any missing info that might improve it.
+Please leave me any comments you have regarding this article below.
+I've tried to include as much detail as possible but if there's anything further that you'd like to know please go ahead and ask me in the comments section below and I'll do my best to answer and update the article with any missing info that might improve it.

-A first-hand account of hiking to Norway's Trolltunga in a day.
-Lots of useful information and tips to help you plan your hike to Trolltunga; what to wear; what to pack; how to prepare.
+This article offers a practical guide to hiking Norway's Trolltunga in a single day.
+The article is packed full of lots of useful information and tips to help you plan your hike to Trolltunga including what to wear, what to pack, how to prepare, and

-A first-hand account of hiking to Pulpit Rock (Preikestolen) including useful information and handy tips to help you plan your own adventure to this popular natural landmark of Norway.
+This article provides a practical guide to hiking to Pulpit Rock (Preikestolen) in Norway and includes useful information and handy tips to help you plan your own adventure to this popular natural landmark of Norway.